Georgia-Tech-Manufacturing-Institute/multi_robot_calibration/README.md

   -q JOINT_CONFIGS_PATH, --joint_configs_path JOINT_CONFIGS_PATH
                         The path to the csv file containing the calibration point clouds for each robot
 ```
+##### AMPF Usage:

+Obtain an object that has a sharp-ish point and can be mounted/clamped to the work table.
+A cone shaped object is good for this.
+The terminating point should be less than 1mm in diameter.
+Mount the object securely to the work table.
+The tool which you wish to know the transformation of from the end effector to tool tip should be mounted on the end effector.

+Boot both robot arms and computers and launch Tormach PathPilot (Alternatively, use the custom pendant control softwware ros_jog).
+Jog the robot such that the tool tip is positioned right above the mounted spike's tip.
+Record the joint angles in a csv file.
+Job the tool away from the spike and change it's orientation as much as possible.
+Jog the tool tip back to the spike tip and record the joint angles to the csv file.
+Repeat this process 4-5 times for a total of 5-6 sets of joint angles.
+Run the `calibrate-tool` script on this csv file to obtain the transformation from the flange frame to the tool frame.

 #### `calibrate-wobj`